(Disclosure: Some of the links below may be affiliate links)

 In practice, there is one significant difference between these two instruments: bonds have smaller risks and smaller returns, while stocks have higher risks and more profits.

 In short, it means that stocks are great for the long term.
-And bonds are better for the shorter terms.
+And bonds are better for the shorter term.
 But bonds will reduce the volatility of a portfolio.
 They are good for your risk tolerance.

 Know what are index funds